jp7677/dxvk-nvapi/README.md

 ## Requirements

 This implementation is supposed to be used on Linux using Wine or derivatives like Proton.
 Usage on Windows is discouraged.
 Please do not replace `nvapi.dll`/`nvapi64.dll` on Windows from NVIDIA's driver package with this version.
 DXVK-NVAPI uses several DXVK and VKD3D-Proton extension points, thus using DXVK (D3D11 and DXGI) is a requirement.
 Using Wine's D3D11 or DXGI implementation will fail.
-Usage of DXVK-NVAPI is not restricted to NVIDIA GPUs, though the default behavior is to skip GPUs not running the NVIDIA proprietary driver.
+Usage of DXVK-NVAPI is not restricted to NVIDIA GPUs, though the default behavior is to skip GPUs not running the NVIDIA proprietary driver or Mesa NVK.
 Some entry points offer no functionality or make no sense when a different GPU vendor is detected.
 DLSS requires an NVIDIA GPU, Turing or newer, running the proprietary driver.

 When available, DXVK-NVAPI uses NVIDIA's NVML management library to query temperature, utilization and others for NVIDIA GPUs.
 See [wine-nvml](https://github.com/Saancreed/wine-nvml) how to add NVML support to Wine/Proton.